 And I just said goodbye to her.

 How?
 How is it that I am giving up so easily?
 Has it been that life has taught me to just walk away when things seem impossible?
-To trust logic over love?
+To trust logic over love, platonic love, but love just the same?
 That seems to be the case.
 Now, my heart stands in judgement of my mind, condemns it, calls it ‘monster’ and ‘imbecile’ and ‘coward’.
 And that is what I am.

-Isn’t it worth fighting the impossible for love?
+Is she worth fighting the impossible for?
 I say all the time that we can only reach to the limits we accept, but, in practice, I use the word ‘impossible’.
 My mind calls it ‘realistic’, my heart calls it ‘cowardice’.
 Sadly, both are right.

 Truth has this terrible, dualistic nature wherein both sides are true.
 To not be a coward, I must be an idealistic fool.
 To be a realist, I must capitulate to reality before me, subjugated and fettered by what seems to be true.